HL7/fhir-security-label-ds4p/input/pagecontent/index.md

 #### Structure of `meta.security` and Extensions
 The IG describes how to structure `meta.security` to meet the HL7 Healthcare Privacy and Security Classification System syntactic and semantic rules and convey computable and interoperable policy within a policy domain based on Trust Contracts with binding capability statements.

+It also defines a set of extensions to enable specifying:

+- the manner in which "privacy marks" are rendered per CUI requirements,

+- the policy based on which the labels have been assigned (e.g., reference policy, contract, or consent directive instances),

+- the related artifacts to that further explain or justify the label such as provenance or patient consent.

-It also defined a set of extensions to enable specification of the manner in which security label "privacy marks" are rendered, e.g., per CUI requirements; reference policy, contract, or consent directive instances; indicate the authority responsible for the assigned security label; and indicate whether a label has been upgraded, downgraded, or declassified, and the party responsible for doing so.
+- the authority responsible for assigning security label, and whether a label has been upgraded, downgraded, or declassified.

 ### Walk-Through
 The main sections of this IG are: